-AbstractThe present study characterizes the epidemiological situation of Paratuberculosis (PTB) in Europe during the last 24 years, using the information officially reported to the World Organisation for Animal Health (WOAH) by veterinary services of the European countries.
+AbstractThe present study characterizes the epidemiological situation of Paratuberculosis (PTB) in Europe during the last 24 years, using the information officially reported to the World Organisation for Animal Health (WOAH) by the National Veterinary Services (NVS) of the European countries.
 The prevalence of PTB at country level was described during the study period.
-A Cox proportional hazards (PH) regression analysis was implemented to evaluate the notification behaviours.
-Results from this work indicate that the most affected countries are in Southern and Western Europe, whereas PTB presence appears lower in Northern and Eastern Europe.
+A Cox proportional hazards (PH) regression analysis was implemented to evaluate the reporting behaviour.
+The most affected countries were found in southern and western Europe, whereas PTB presence was lower in northern and eastern Europe.
 PTB was routinely declared as a notifiable disease in 65% of the countries.
 Less than 50% of the countries routinely implemented passive surveillance, and only 19%, reported active surveillance for disease detection.
-Results from the Cox PH regression indicate that the Gross National Income (GNI) per capita and the application of active surveillance significantly influence the recurrence of PTB reporting.
+Results of the Cox PH regression indicate that the Gross National Income (GNI) per capita and the application of active surveillance significantly influence the recurrence of PTB reporting.
 In countries with lower and upper middle income, the hazard of recurrence is 0.13 and 0.18 times lower than in countries with high income.
 The hazard of recurrence in countries that infrequently and moderately applied active surveillance is 1.99 and 1.65 times higher than in countries that routinely applied active surveillance.
-Findings from this work highlight an important variation in reporting behaviours, disease status and surveillance across Europe.
+Findings of this work highlight an important variation in the reporting behaviour, disease status and surveillance across Europe.

 Akaike H. 1973.
 Information Theory and an Extension of the Maximum Likelihood Principle.
 In Proceedings of the 2nd International Symposium on Information Theory (B. N. Petrov & F. Csaki, eds).
 Akadémiai Kiadó, Budapest, 267–281.